bk4nt/pi-fan-pwm/README.md

 `python ./luma/carousel.py --spi-port 0 --spi-device 0  --display sh1106 --interface spi`

 pi-fan-pwm.py updates /run/pi-fan-pwm.dc with the fan duty cycle.
-Data is read and displayed by cpu_state widget.
+Data is read and displayed by cpustate widget.

 For installation:
 1. Adjust `pi-fan-pwm.carousel.sh` content to your display model